 How to Roast Vegetables without Oil in Lemon Juice & Lemon Zest

-By far my favourite method of roasting vegetables without oil is to squeeze some lemon juice over the vegetables and stir to mix.
+My favourite method of roasting vegetables without oil is to squeeze some lemon juice over the vegetables and stir to mix.
 Sprinkle with a little salt and grate some zest (skin) of the lemon onto the vegetables.

-You can omit the salt if you’re salt free.
+You can omit the salt if you’re salt-free.